marcolertora/bareos-tasks-plugins/xenserver/README.md

-# Bareos FileDaemon XenServer Plugin
+# BareOS FileDaemon XenServer Plugin
 This plugin makes backup of Xen Server.
 It can be used to save:

 1. VM: using the *xe vm-export* or *snapshot-export-to-template* command.
 2. HOST: using the *xe host-backup* command
 3. POOL DATABASE: using the *xe pool-dump-database* command

-For restore select the needed file, found in */@XENSERVER* in the catalog.
+To restore select the needed file, found in */@XENSERVER* in the catalog.

 ## Prerequisites
 The plugins has been developed and tested with Xen Server 7.1